I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 If the subsequent application results in a favorable initial or reconsideration determination, the FO or processing center (PC), as appropriate, effectuates the determination.
 In disability cases, after the disability determination services (DDS) adjudicates a case and makes a favorable determination, the effectuating component (i.e., the PC or FO):

-sends a copy of the disability determination form, SSA-831, to the Office of Appellate Operations (OAO) in paper cases, or, in electronic cases, takes the necessary actions to create an automated electronic alert, before it effectuates payment;
+Emails a copy of Form SSA-831 (Disability Determination and Transmittal) to the Office of Appellate Operations (OAO), and, takes the necessary actions to create an automated electronic alert, before it effectuates payment;

-routes the folder to OAO (or notifies OAO that there is an electronic folder).
-(HALLEX I-1-10-30 describes the OAO process when a subsequent application is allowed at the initial or reconsideration level.)
+Notifies OAO of the subsequent allowance (if the folder is paper, OAO will provide routing instructions).
+HALLEX I-1-10-30 describes the OAO process when a subsequent application is allowed at the initial or reconsideration level.

 If the AC, or an administrative law judge (ALJ) on remand from the AC, later issues a fully or partially favorable decision in the prior application, the AC or ALJ also may affirm or reopen the favorable determination in the subsequent application, depending on the circumstances in the case.